MohammadMahdi-Abdolhosseini/Unity-Script-Analyzer/README.md

 ## Installation

-1. Clone or download this repository to your local machine.
-2. Copy the `ScriptAnalyzer.cs` file into your Unity project's `Editor` folder (create it if it doesn't exist).
+1. Copy the `ScriptAnalyzer.cs` file into your Unity project's `Editor` folder (create it if it doesn't exist).
-3. Open Unity.
+2. Open Unity.
 The `Script Analyzer` tool will be available under the `Tools` menu.

 ## Usage